domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Every day, do at least one activity that scares you.

-Remember the 3-2-1 rule: 3 hours of sleep, 2 hot meals, and 1 shower per day (if possible) (credit not mine; source: SomaFM DEF Con Radio station).
+Remember the 3-2-1 rule: Three hours of sleep, two hot meals, and one shower per day (if possible) (credit not mine; source: SomaFM DEF Con Radio station).

 At work: What needs to get done, will get done, and you'll know it.
 Everything else is gravy.